syseleven/grav-docs-metakube/pages/01.metakube/01.release-notes/default.en.md

 <!-- markdownlint-disable MD036 -->
 ## July 2019

+**2019-07-10**

+* MetaKube configuration files now use a unique context and username to simplify usage of them.

 **2019-07-01**

 * MetaKube dashboard now shows more prominent indicators if a node deployment is outdated.